-Postdoctoral research positions in the NYU Experimental Particle Physics group are periodically advertised on the department Job Announcements webpage based on availability of funding.
+Postdoctoral research positions in the NYU Experimental Particle Physics group are periodically advertised on the department Job Announcements webpage based on availability of grant funding.

 January 2025 (Applications closed): Postdoctoral Associate position open.
 Interests in ATLAS tau-lepton electromagnetic dipoles and/or Inner Tracker are especially encouraged.

-Prospective students apply via NYU Graduate Admissions by the late December deadline.
-The admissions committee looks favourably at students with experience and interest in both analysis and hardware research.
-Current and admitted students interested in ATLAS can contact me to discuss projects.
+Prospective students: please apply via the NYU Graduate School of Arts and Sciences Admissions by the late December deadline.
+The admissions committee looks favourably at students with experience and interest in both analysis and hands-on hardware research.

 Prospective and admitted students interested in our group are strongly encouraged to apply to these external fellowships, which are excellent ways to independently support your graduate research: